 Battles are frequent and their choreography is full of energy.
 Characters dodge and dash, their swords clash, and all of it smoothly animated with optimal camera angles.
 There is so much energy to these fights and they get absolutely brutal.
 Blood flows freely and, while it doesn’t feature much “gore” in the traditional sense, I did find myself wincing at several scenes.

 This all builds up to one of the most amazing final battles I have ever seen in anime movies.
 It’s a spectacular finale with so much going on, back-to-back fantastic fight scenes between all the major characters, and it’s shockingly vicious.
 It’s a fantastic conclusion, both for its intense action, as well as for how it wraps up several story threads that developed across the movie.

 #5 Atmosphere of the Japanese countryside

 The Sengoku period has already been explored very well in the medium of anime & manga, but I enjoy how Sword of the Stranger‘s adventure story is so far-removed from the big cities, forts, and warring lords of the era.
 Instead, it gives us an interesting look in the rural life of Japan at the time.

-Much of the movie is set in small villages and takes Kotarou to majestic mountain ranges, dense forests, and abandoned coasts.
+Much of the Sword of the Stranger is set in small villages and takes Kotarou to majestic mountain ranges, dense forests, and abandoned coasts.
 It’s a nice atmosphere, brought to life with a cool visual style.
 They went with a semi-realistic look and coloring, which makes bursts of colors—such as all that blood— stand out very well.

 I was particularly fond of the anime’s backgrounds, which had a ton of people working on them.
 The camera angles make good use of this by frequently making sure that dialogue-heavy scenes play out while some cool mountains or other decorations feature in the background.